3mdeb/96boards-docs-wiki/LatestSnapshots.md

 Notice that by rebuilding the image file you could also transfer your public ssh keys or private files - like wifi credentials - to the target before booting it.

 At this point you would have an image with the required drivers.
+Now You will need to decide whether you want your kernel to install on internal eMMC, or on an installed microSD card.

 ### Install onto eMMC